aarontran/snr-filaments/rsch-notes.md

 * Finished bits of FORTRAN tutorial
 * Walked through and cleaned up Sean's model code (`FullEfflength_mod.f`) (reformatted spacing, added many comments)
+* Started debugging process (intensity profile output looks incorrect, from Sean's unmodified code)
+* Sean/Steve/Brian/Rob email chain on model calculations

+NB notes not cleaned up yet (do that soon).
+See agenda for more up to date todos, list of everything...

 Today:
 1. a little more time on FORTRAN and playing with Sean's code.